mahshid1373/BGC_Prediction/README.md

 | GECCO | Binary indicator (1/0) for GECCO detection |
 | DeepBGC | Binary indicator (1/0) for DeepBGC detection |

+✅ "You can find the results in the 'BGC_predictions' folder."

 ### Region Intersection Logic
 BGC regions are considered to intersect when they:
 1. Share the same sequence ID